Alishan Itinerary: How to Simplify This Part of Your Trip

 • One night for Alishan is generally enough.
 For day trippers, you can ride the small train in the park and walk the main trails of Alishan in 3-4 hours.

 • Hotels in Alishan National Forest Recreation Area are expensive and limited, so they almost always sell out.
 Book early, but keep in mind that most of them don’t release their rooms until 2-3 months in advance.
-If nothing is available, keep trying.
+If nothing is available, keep checking back.

 • Here are my recommended hotels in Alishan.
-The best one in my experience is Dafeng Villa (see on Booking / Agoda).
+The best reasonably priced one, in my experience, is Dafeng Villa (see on Booking / Agoda), but it’s still nothing special.

 Nick Kembel with his wife and two kids standing on a trail in a bamboo forest